zotonic/zotonic/doc/manuals/cookbook/frontend-contactform.rst

-This loads the relevant values from the form, puts them in the Vars variable, and then calls the z_email module to mail the given template to the e-mail address of the site admin (which is defined in your site's config file).
+This loads the relevant values from the form, puts them in the Vars variable, and then calls the z_email module to mail the given template to the e-mail address of the site admin (which is defined in your site’s config file).
 For more information on sending mails from Zotonic, please see the mod_emailer documentation.

 Finally, this contact-form handler replaces the contact form with a